MathewKJ2048/Minesweeper/README.md

 mine         (noun) an explosive device sweep        (verb) the act of checking for mines tile         (noun) a unit of the Table
-Table        (noun) area of game, collection of tiles
+Minefield    (noun) area of game, collection of tiles